emmatebibyte/hopper/README.md

 OPTIONS

-    `-n`, `--no-confirm`
+&emsp;`-n`, `--no-confirm`

-&emsp;&emspDoes not display search results and downloads exact matches to the &emsp;&emsp;cache.
+&emsp;&emsp;Does not display search results and downloads exact matches to the &emsp;&emsp;cache.
 Requires `--mc-version` and `--type` be specified.

 `init [OPTIONS] [--mc-version=VERSION] [--type=TYPE] TEMPLATE`

 &emsp;Creates a hopfile in the current directory and adds it to the global known &emsp;hopfiles list in the configuration file.
 If a TEMPLATE is passed as an &emsp;argument, the hopfile is added as a new template.
-A name is generated using &emsp;the VERSION and TYPE specified unless `--filename` is used.
+A name is generated &emsp;using the VERSION and TYPE specified unless `--filename` is used.

 OPTIONS

-    `--template[=TEMPLATE1,TEMPLATE2...]`
+&emsp;`--template[=TEMPLATE1,TEMPLATE2...]`

-&emsp;&emsp;Specifies TEMPLATE hopfiles' names upon which to base the new hopfile.
+&emsp;&emsp;Specifies TEMPLATE hopfiles' names upon which to base the new &emsp;&emsp;hopfile.

 `install [OPTIONS] PACKAGE`